martyanov/cstar-migrate/README.rst

 .. code:: bash

     # Migrate to the latest database version using the default configuration file,
-    # connecting to Cassandra in the local machine.
+    # connecting to Cassandra in the local machine
     cstar-migrate -H 127.0.0.1 migrate

-    # Migrate to version 2 using a specific config file.
+    # Migrate to version 2 using a specific config file
     cstar-migrate -c mydb.yml migrate 2

-    # Migrate to a version by name.
+    # Migrate to a version by name
     cstar-migrate migrate v005_my_changes.cql

     # Force migration after a failure